The Oscars Opened With An Ode To The Snubbed Movies

 Monáe opened Sunday’s show with a medley of songs associated with some of the year’s most beloved films.
-Monáe — appropriately wearing a red cardigan — kicked off the show by performing a version of “Won’t You Be My Neighbor?”, the opening theme of Fred Rogers’ children’s television program.
+The singer — appropriately wearing a red cardigan — kicked off the show by performing a version of the opening theme of Fred Rogers’ children’s television program, “Won’t You Be My Neighbour?”.
 Tom Hanks, who portrayed Rogers in A Beautiful Day In the Neighborhood, earned a Supporting Actor nod for his work, but the film itself was closed out of all other categories.
-Pose star Billy Porter also joined Monáe onstage for a version of Elton John’s “I’m Still Standing,” a nod to biopic Rocketman, which only earned a Best Original Song nomination for "(I'm Gonna) Love Me Again” this year.
+Pose star Billy Porter then joined Monáe onstage for a version of Elton John’s “I’m Still Standing,” a nod to biopic Rocketman, which only earned a Best Original Song nomination for "(I'm Gonna) Love Me Again” this year.

 Advertisement